Anmol-Singh-Jaggi/snippets/snippets/pomodoro/README.md

 To make it run automatically at startup:
 1. Configure the `.plist` file as per your needs:
     - Overwrite `'ajaggi'` with your username.
-    - Modify the script location (`/users/ajaggi/Documents/personal/scripts/pomodoro.py`) to the right value.
+    - Modify all the directory paths to their correct values.
 2. Copy the plist file to `~/Library/LaunchAgents`.